 So here’s wishing to the dancer in every individual, celebrated or still to celebrate, a phenomenal International World Dance Day!!

 Srija Mukherjee is Kolkata based Journalist and Contributor of Kashmir Patriot.
 She can be reached at : [email protected]

-Kashmir Patriot is a prime ‘Digital Media’ venture in the state of J&K. It is a new era digital news platform for the technology savvy generation.
+Kashmir Patriot is a prime ‘Digital Media’ venture in the state of Jammu & Kashmir.
+It is a new era digital news platform for the technology savvy generation.
 It is a smooth blend of video, audio, text and pictures, a complete multimedia digital platform.
-In the times of digital world, Kashmir Patriot is a window to the State of Jammu & Kashmir for comprehensive coverage and up-to-the-minute news, views, features and beyond.
+In the time of digital world, Kashmir Patriot is a window to the State of Jammu & Kashmir for comprehensive coverage and up-to-the-minute news, views, features and beyond.